-Articles published in The Interdisciplinary Social Sciences Journal Collection are peer reviewed by scholars who are active members of The Interdisciplinary Social Sciences Research Network.
+Articles published in the Interdisciplinary Social Sciences Journal Collection are peer-reviewed by scholars who are active members of the Interdisciplinary Social Sciences Research Network.
+Common Ground Research Networks uses a two-way anonymous peer review system.
+The publisher, editors, reviewers, and authors all agree upon the standards of expected ethical behavior as based on the Committee on Publication Ethics (COPE) Core Practices.
 Reviewers may be past or present conference delegates, fellow submitters to the collection, or scholars who have volunteered to referee articles and have been screened by Common Ground’s editorial team.
-This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes our peer review process from those of journals that have a more top-down, editor-centric approach to refereeing.
+This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes our peer review process from others.